-Absolutely!
-You will be responsible for marketing and advertising and in return for your hard work you will reap the rewards of having 100% control of your client’s bookings.
-You will have direct access to the reservation system and you will handle everything for them – including servicing the reservation after it’s been made.
+You are responsible for marketing and advertising and in return for your hard work you will reap the rewards of having 100% control of your client’s bookings.
+You will have direct access to the supplier portals and will handle everything for them – including servicing the reservation.

 What if I want to go away on vacation?

 That is what we are here for.
 But don't call it vacation - call it on the job training!
-Whenever you leave on vacation you can fill out a vacation notification form and we will handle all of your bookings and client questions when you are away!
+Whenever you leave on vacation you can submit a vacation notification and we will handle all of your bookings and client questions until you return!

 Why do I have to sign a credit card authorization form?

-This will be your method of payment for your refundable setup fee and your monthly or annual insurance & licensing.
+This will be your method of payment for your monthly or annual licensing & group E&O policy.

 Can I hire agents to work for me?

 No you cannot.
 As an Independent Contractor, you are the only agent authorized to book travel and protected by the group E&O policy.
 This means that you cannot recruit agents to work for you and then sit back and collect the commissions